 South Dubbo Weir Rock Ramp and Fishway

-- A fishway is warranted at South Dubbo Weir.
-The fishway will allow native fish to move upstream and downstream through the Weir, providing great benefits for native fish stock between Dubbo and Burrendong Dam.
+Construction is now complete at the South Dubbo Weir, one of Dubbo Regional Council’s most important capital projects.
+This includes a rock ramp and fishway to allow native fish to move upstream and downstream through the South Dubbo Weir, providing great benefits for native fish stocks between Dubbo and Burrendong Dam.

-The following video shows the progress of construction of the rock ramp and fishway at the South Dubbo Weir to May 2016.
+The time lapse video shows the construction of the rock ramp and fishway at the South Dubbo Weir.

 Contact Manager Water Supply and Sewerage Steve Carter via our Customer Service Centre.